thomasgtaylor/how.wtf/content/post/2023-06-05-shuf-command-in-linux.md

 ---
-title: shuf command in Linux
-date: 2023-06-05T23:55:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-06-05 23:55:00-04:00
 description: What is the shuf command in Linux?
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: shuf command in Linux
 ---

 What is the `shuf` command in Linux?